-Are you considering become a U.S. citizen?
-This list is 10 of the most compelling reasons to naturalize and become a citizen of the United States.
+Are you considering becoming a U.S. citizen?
+This list is 10 of the most compelling reasons to naturalise and become a citizen of the United States.

 Unlike permanent residents, green card holders, citizens are granted the right to vote.
-Citizens may vote in all federal (national) elections but right to vote in state elections is determined by the laws of each state.
-For example some states deny convicted felons the right to vote.
+Citizens may vote in all federal (national) elections but a right to vote in state elections is determined by the laws of each state.
+For example, some states deny convicted felons the right to vote.

 #2 U.S. passport

 All citizens have the right to a U.S. passport.
 A U.S. passport allows you not only to travel internationally, in many cases without needing a visa but also to re-enter the United States freely.

 #3 Bring your family to the U.S.